andeya/goutil/README.md

     func StringToBytes(s string) []byte
     ```

+- NewRandom creates a new padded Encoding defined by the given alphabet,
+<br>which must be a 64-byte string that does not contain the padding character
+<br>or CR / LF ('\r', '\n').

+    ```go
+    func NewRandom(encoderSeed string, ignore ...byte) *Random
+    ```

 - RandomBytes returns securely generated random bytes.
 It will panic if the system's secure random number generator fails to function correctly.

     ```go
     func RandomBytes(n int) []byte
     ```

-- RandomString returns a URL-safe, base64 encoded securely generated random string.
-It will panic if the system's secure random number generator fails to function correctly.
+- URLRandomString returns a URL-safe, base64 encoded securely generated
+<br>random string.
+It will panic if the system's secure random number generator
+<br>fails to function correctly.
-The length n must be an integer multiple of 4, otherwise the last character will be padded with `=`.
+<br>The length n must be an integer multiple of 4, otherwise the last character will be padded with `=`.

     ```go
-    func RandomString(n int) string
+    func URLRandomString(n int) string
     ```

 - CamelString converts the accepted string to a camel string (xx_yy to XxYy)